python/cpython/Doc/library/dbm.rst

    :synopsis: Interfaces to various Unix "database" formats.

 :mod:`dbm` is a generic interface to variants of the DBM database --- :mod:`dbm.gnu` or :mod:`dbm.ndbm`.
 If none of these modules is installed, the slow-but-simple implementation in module :mod:`dbm.dumb` will be used.
-There is a `third party interface <http://www.jcea.es/programacion/pybsddb.htm>`_ to the Oracle Berkely DB.
+There is a `third party interface <http://www.jcea.es/programacion/pybsddb.htm>`_ to the Oracle Berkeley DB.

 .. exception:: error